s3nts/windowsgsm.rs2/README.md

 # WindowsGSM.RS2
-A WindowsGSM Plugin for Rising Storm 2: Vietnam its for all your war crime🔥 needs
+A WindowsGSM Plugin for Rising Storm 2: Vietnam its for all your war crime 🔥 needs